saleslayer/Sales_Layer_PHP_SDK/readme.md

 Sales Layer SDK for PHP
 =======================

 This SDK contains all the logic and connection methods to Sales Layer’s customizable API.
+And you can find more detailed documentation at our [website](http://support.saleslayer.com/connections-api/pim-php-sdk/ "Title").

 Samples
 =======